HUMBL and DeltaFlare Launch Web3 Social Media Badge Collectibles and Loyalty Program

-/EIN News/ -- San Diego, CA, April 21, 2023 (GLOBE NEWSWIRE) -- HUMBL, Inc. (OTCQB: HMBL) announced today the launch of its Web 3 community badge and loyalty program for its verified HUMBL social media members.
+San Diego, CA, April 21, 2023 (GLOBE NEWSWIRE) -- HUMBL, Inc. HMBL announced today the launch of its Web 3 community badge and loyalty program for its verified HUMBL social media members.

 The "Humblnauts" digital collectibles and loyalty program is a design collaboration between the Web3 teams at HUMBL and DeltaFlare, creators of the Deltanauts NFT collection and ecosystem.